Divyaraj015-dot/git-documentation/README.md

 ##### 📌 Basic Stash Commands #####
 🔹 Save current changes

+  # Temporarily saves your changes and gives you a clean working directory.
 ```bash

 git stash
 ```
-   Temporarily saves your changes and gives you a clean working directory.

 🔹 See a list of stashed items

+   # Displays all saved stashes.
 ```bash

 git stash list
 ```
-   Displays all saved stashes.

-  Example output:
+  #Example output:

 ```bash
 stash@{0}: WIP on main: 1a2b3c4 updated about section
 ```
 🔹 Apply the latest stash (and keep it)

+ # Restores your saved changes into the current working directory.
 ```bash

 git stash apply
 ```
- Restores your saved changes into the current working directory.

 🔹 Apply and remove the stash

+  # Restores the changes and removes the stash from the list.
 ```bash

 git stash pop
 ```
-   Restores the changes and removes the stash from the list.

 🔹 View changes inside a stash

+#Shows the detailed diff of the most recent stash.
 ```bash

 git stash show -p